STAY INSPIRED

 SLA 3D Printing Process

 Stereolithography (SLA) 3D printing is a process that builds objects layer by layer using a UV laser to cure liquid resin into hardened plastic.
 The process starts with a 3D model, which is sliced into thin, horizontal layers.
-These slices are then used to direct the UV laser across a vat of photosensitive resin, solidifying the material layer by layer to create the final object.
+These slices are then used to direct the UV laser across the photosensitive resin tank, solidifying the material to create the final object.

 Supports in SLA 3D Printing